-In 2016, CO2 emissions intensity for Indonesia was 0.19 kg per 1000 dollar GDP.
-Though Indonesia CO2 emissions intensity fluctuated substantially in recent years, it tended to decrease through 1997 - 2016 period ending at 0.19 kg per 1000 dollar GDP in 2016.The description is composed by Yodatai, our digital data assistant.
+In 2016, CO2 emissions intensity for United States of America was 0.29 kg per 1000 dollar GDP.
+CO2 emissions intensity of United States of America fell gradually from 0.49 kg per 1000 dollar GDP in 1997 to 0.29 kg per 1000 dollar GDP in 2016.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 Carbon dioxide emissions are those stemming from the burning of fossil fuels and the manufacture of cement.
 They include carbon dioxide produced during consumption of solid, liquid, and gas fuels and gas flaring.